cthbleachbit/cloudmusic-fmtbot/README.md

 Netease Cloudmusic sharing generates __extra amount__ of junk text when sharing songs.
 This bot generates a photo message with album art and song info.

 # To run
-Store your Bot API token in `auth.py`
+Store your Bot API token in `auth.py`, install the whole bunch of dependencies for python 3 and run `bot.py`

 # Deps
 * python-telegram-bot